flare-foundation/docs/docs/tutorials/price-provider/setting-up-an-observation-node/README.md

 ### Setting up the node

 Set up a local instance of peering node to have a more stable connection.
-To set up a node follow the instructions provided on the [Flare node repository](https://github.com/flare-foundation/flare#readme) repo.
+To set up a node follow the instructions provided on the [Flare node repository](https://github.com/flare-foundation/flare#readme).
 Make sure to have enough disk space to allow for db resizes.

 ### Whitelisting